dani0805/django_reports/README.rst

 ++++++++++++++++++++++++++++++

 ``BarChartReportQuery`` implements both stacked and group bar charts.
-The interfaces is slightly more complex then for pie charts as this charts support multiple series.
-The data method requirer therefore an indentifier that you can then use to select the appropriate data.
+The interfaces is slightly more complex than for pie charts as this charts support multiple series.
+The data method requires therefore an identifier that you can then use to select the appropriate data.
 You also need to provide ``x`` labels and series names.
 These are the methods that you need to implement:

 :get_series_data(self, series, \*\*kwargs): takes the series name and any number of keyword parameters and returns an